The power of diversity is the power of collective wisdom.

 • Finalist Chambers USA Awards, Diversity & Inclusion: Outstanding Firm (2023, 2021)

-• Chicago Committee for Minorities in Large Law Firms Delivering Diversity Award (2022)
+• Delivering Diversity Award from The Chicago Committee on Minorities in Large Law Firms (2022)

 • McDonald’s EMPOWER Award (2022)

-• Corporate Counsel Women, Influence and Power in Law Awards, Managing Partner of the Year – Patricia Brown Holmes, RSHC (2021)
+• Corporate Counsel Women, Influence and Power in Law Awards, Managing Partner of the Year – Patricia Brown Holmes (2021)

 We strive to be an equitable and inclusive workplace for all of our people, where each contributor is recognized, shows up authentically, and feels the investment of the organization in the individual's future.
 RSHC is a member of the Law Firm Antiracism Alliance.